Undiscovered Scotland

 June

-• 18-21 June: The Royal Highland Show A four-day celebration of the country's best in farming, food and rural life.
+• 19-22 June: Royal Highland Show 2025 An annual event, showcasing the best of food, farming and rural life at Ingliston in Edinburgh.
 For further information and to book, visit the website linked in the title of this event.

 • Various dates in June: Abbotsford, The Home of Sir Walter Scott Hosting a variety of events throughout the year including exhibitions, talks, music, theatre, chapel services and more.
 For information on this month's varied programme, visit the website linked in the title of this event.

-• Various dates in June: The Byre Theatre is a vibrant hub of cultural activity in St Andrews and is a focal point for the Arts in North East Fife.
+• Various dates in June: The Byre Theatre is a vibrant hub of cultural activity in St Andrews and is a focal point for the Arts in North-East Fife.
 The Byre offers a year round programme of events, shows, conferences, music and learning.
-For information, visit the website linked in the title of this event.
+For further information, visit the website linked in the title of this event.

 • Various dates in June: Events at the University of Edinburgh The University presents a wide range of events throughout the year, including Inaugural Lectures, Exhibitions, Open Days, Events for Schools and Graduation.
 For details of What's On this month visit the website linked in the title.